-32. Storage conditions in the plant or factory site before transportation are difficult to control.
+38. Storage conditions in the plant or factory site before transportation are difficult to control.
 Therefore, storage conditions in the plant were not included in this test procedure, but should follow the normal production process.

+39. For the purpose of emissions entering into the cabin with exhaust gases there is no special requirements.

-10. Repeated measurements
+8. Repeated measurements

-33. To establish quality control it is recommended to measure several vehicles and take multiple air samples of one vehicle for one result.
+40. To establish quality control it is recommended to measure several vehicles and take multiple air samples of one vehicle for one result.
 It could be shown that vehicle measures according to this method do not differ much.
 Therefore, it was decided because of cost reasons that measuring one vehicle and taking just one sample of VOC and one sample of Aldehydes are sufficient for one result.
 However, general quality measures must not be neglected and should be periodically assessed.